Feast of the Black Nazarene: Pahalík

 Despite the name, kissing the image is prohibited due to health concerns.
 Devotees instead used handkerchiefs or small towels to touch the image.
 In 2021, Pahalík was renamed Pagpupugay ("paying tribute"), when devotees were only allowed to look at the image due to the COVID-19 pandemic.
 However, the latter is still used alternatively.

 Traslación

-The main highlight of the Feast of the Black Nazarene is the Traslación, taken from the Spanish term for "passage" or "movement".
+The main highlight of the Feast of the Jesús Nazareno is the Traslación, taken from the Spanish term for "passage" or "movement".
+It started in 2006 that marked the 400th year of the feast.